dpayba/Arduino-Race-Timer/README.md

 Written in C++

+Functions:
-Tracks reaction speed of both lanes and detect any false starts
+- Tracks reaction speed of both lanes
+- Detects any false starts

-Also logs time of 1st and 2nd thirds, and final time of each side
+- Logs time of 1st and 2nd thirds

-Separate system to display LED light of winning lane
+- Logs final time
+- System at end turns on LED of winner

+Parts Used:
+- Arduino
+- Photoresistors
+- Male to male wires
+- Male to female wires
+- Buzzer
+- LCD Display